 William Hay “Bill” Howes died on May 3, 2019 in Winnipeg, Manitoba, in his ninety-fourth year.

-To send flowers in memory of William Hay Howes, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William Hay Howes, please visit our Heartfelt Sympathies Store.

 He and his twin brother Bob were born on June 18, 1925, in Toronto, the sons of John and Sadie Howes.